Click here to view an animated version of this procedure.

 - Damage to other organs in the belly

-- The need for more surgeries, such as a hysterectomy, bladder repair, or repeat C-sections with future pregnancies
+- The need for more surgeries.
+Can include a hysterectomy, bladder repair, or repeat C-sections with future pregnancies

 Things that may raise the risk of problems are: